Tabular Editor 3: October 2025 Release

 Pivot grid enhancements

-Opening .pbism files in Power BI Projects
+Opening Power BI model files in Power BI projects

-To make it more intuitive to open Power BI Project files we have added support for opening .pbism files from within Tabular Editor.
+To make it more intuitive to open Power BI Project files, we have added support for opening .pbism files from within Tabular Editor.
 This file is found in the Power BI project and points to the semantic model of that project.

 You can therefore now click on any model file in your Power BI project to open the model inside Tabular Editor 3.